DesiZaharieva/Back-End-Technologies-Basics_SoftUni/README.md

+Important files from the "Back-End-Technologies-Basics_SoftUni" course.
 Certificate after passing the exam.